 - Team Building Meetings

-I’m sure that if we were to put our heads together we could come up with several other types of meetings that do not fall into one of the six categories above, especially when talking about a remote work environment.
+I’m sure that if we put our heads together, we could come up with several other types of meetings that do not fall into one of the six categories above, especially when discussing a remote work environment.

-Instead of going through each type of meeting individually, and inevitably leaving something out, I thought I would go over three things you should consider when are determining whether your needs elevate to needing a meeting or not.
+Instead of going through each type of meeting individually and inevitably leaving something out, I thought I would go over three things you should consider when determining whether your needs elevate to needing a meeting or not.

 Purpose of Meeting

 The first thing to consider is the purpose of the meeting.
-In my leadership meeting example, the stated purpose was providing strategic direction for the organization.
+In my leadership meeting example, the stated purpose was to provide strategic direction for the organization.
 That certainly deserves a meeting.

-However, in the execution of those meetings, the purpose in practice was information dissemination.
-There is no need to have a meeting to disseminate information, not when there are so many other options to accomplish the same thing.
+However, in executing those meetings, the purpose in practice was information dissemination.
+There is no need to have a meeting to disseminate information, not when so many other options exist to accomplish the same thing.